jrturton/jrturton.github.com/_posts/2016-11-25-fun-with-sets.markdown

 title: "Fun with Sets"
 ---

 A Set is a collection of unique members.
-The uniqueness of those members, in a Swift `Set`, is determined by the `hashValue`.
+The uniqueness of those members, in a Swift `Set`, is determined by equality (`==`).
+The `hashValue` is used to improve performance.
 This means you can only store values in a set that conform to `Hashable`.

 To combine two sets, you use the `union` method.
 Consider the following groups of numbers: